1. The Challenge: Bridging the "Mobile Gap"

 Aspect Ratio Mismatch

-Landscape graphics left massive wasted space on vertical screens.
+Landscape graphics created dead space and "micro-text" on vertical displays.

 |---|---|---|